 Thus, if you are planning on buying a new model, compare the specs between this one and your current phone.
 Carefully examine each element and do your research regarding the new specs.
 It is up to you to determine whether the newer model is offering you a genuine upgrade to what you currently have.

 The good news is that this is easier to manage than before.
-There are sites such as convergeddevices that will provide you with the guidance and insight you need when making your decision.
-If it appears that the phone only has a few minor improvements, then it is just not worth it to invest in the device.
+Some sites such as converged devices will provide you with the guidance and insight you need when making your decision.
+If it appears that the phone only has a few minor improvements, it is just not worth investing in the device.

 Focus on what you need

 There is no denying that smartphone manufacturers are quite good at making many different features sound exciting.
 After all, who wouldn’t want an iris scanner on their phone?
 While these components can sound like fantastic additions to your phone, you should take a moment to consider them.

 For one thing, just how important is an iris scanner to you?
 Such a feature only makes sense if you are carrying incredibly sensitive information on your phone.
 Even then, you have to admit that such an element is not as efficient to use, causing you to take longer to unlock your phone.

 Of course, an iris scanner isn’t the only dubious addition to your phone – there are plenty.
 So, you will always have to consider just how useful a particular feature is and what you are willing to pay for it.
 If it isn’t going to improve your life all that much, it may not be worth the additional cost.

 Be aware of upgrade stagnation